osbuild/fedora-blueprints/README.md

 ## Extras

+This repository comes with a bunch of extras to make figuring out the kickstarts, their includes, the package sets, and other things a bit easier for myself.
+You can find these scripts in `bin/`.

 ### Graph Kickstart includes

 `bin/ksu.py` offers a way to generate graphviz `.dot` files of the kickstarts and their includes: